ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-introduction.md

    - Your name
    - Your family name
    - Your country
-   - I am enjoying 30 days of Python
+   - I am enjoying Open Academy courses
 4. Check the data types of the following data:
    - 10
    - 9.8